How to buy the best action camera

 What makes a good action camera?

-Action cameras can vary in price and features, and it can be hard to identify which camera will suit you.
+Action cameras can vary in price and features, so it's important to identify which camera will suit you.
 Whether you’re after a cheap action camera or a more advanced model that shoots 4K video, our expert advice can help you choose from the available cameras.

-Thanks to our rigorous lab testing, we’re uniquely placed to offer you our essential action camera buying tips.
-And we assess the key pros and cons of owning an action camera.
+Thanks to our rigorous lab testing, we’re uniquely placed to offer you our essential action camera buying tips and can assess the key pros and cons of owning each action camera.

 - Resolution – This is the number of pixels in each frame captured by the camera, and the amount of detail.
 1080p video format is Full HD (1,920 pixels wide by 1,080 pixels tall), and 720p (1,280x720 pixels) is considered as standard HD resolution.
 4K resolution (3,840x2,160 pixels) is four times as many pixels as Full HD.